quicwg/base-drafts/draft-ietf-quic-transport.md

 protection keys for Initial packets.

-The client populates the Source Connection ID field with a value of its choosing and sets the SCID Len field to indicate the length.
+The client populates the Source Connection ID field with a value of its choosing and sets the SCID Length field to indicate the length.

 The first flight of 0-RTT packets use the same Destination Connection ID and Source Connection ID values as the client's first Initial packet.